Tunisians protest against president's power grab as opposition deepens | Politics

 - Tunisia

-About 2,000 demonstrators gathered in Tunis on Sunday under a heavy police presence to protest against Tunisian President Kais Saied's seizure of governing powers in July and called on him to step down.
-Said this week brushed aside much of the 2014 constitution, giving himself the power to rule by decree two months after he sacked the prime minister, suspended parliament, and assumed executive authority.
+About 3,000 demonstrators gathered in Tunis on Sunday under a heavy police presence to protest against Tunisian President Kais Saied's seizure of governing powers in July and called on him to step down.
+Saied this week brushed aside much of the 2014 constitution, giving himself the power to rule by decree two months after he sacked the prime minister, suspended parliament, and assumed executive authority.

 "The people want the fall of the coup," they chanted in the center of Tunis along Habib Bourguiba Avenue, a focal point of the demonstrations that ended the rule of former President Zine El Abidine Ben Ali on January 14, 2011.
 "Step down."
 The crisis has endangered the democratic gains that Tunisians won in a 2011 revolution that triggered the "Arab spring" protests and has also slowed efforts to tackle an urgent threat to public finances, worrying investors.

-Saved has said his actions, which his opponents have called a coup, are needed to address a crisis of political paralysis, economic stagnation, and a poor response to the coronavirus pandemic.
+Saied has said his actions, which his opponents have called a coup, are needed to address a crisis of political paralysis, economic stagnation, and a poor response to the coronavirus pandemic.
 He has promised to uphold rights and not become a dictator.
-Nadia Ben Salem said she traveled 500 kilometers from the south of the country to express her anger in the protest.
+Nadia Ben Salem said she traveled 500 kilometers (311 miles)from the south to express her anger in the protest.

 Four other political parties issued a joint statement condemning Saied on Wednesday and another large party, Heart of Tunisia, has also done so.